USC loses QB Daniels to injury, outlasts Fresno State 31-23

+LOS ANGELES (AP) — When J.T.
+Daniels left the field unable to put weight on his right leg, the quarterback’s Southern California teammates understandably fell into a funk that lasted through halftime.

+Velus Jones Jr.’s magnificent kickoff return finally roused the Trojans to persevere for a gritty opening win in a season that looks uncertain.

-LOS ANGELES (AP) — Vavae Malepeai rushed for a career-high 134 yards, Velus Jones Jr. returned a kickoff 101 yards for a score and Southern California overcame the loss of starting quarterback J.T.
-Daniels to a right leg injury in a 31-23 victory over Fresno State on Saturday night.
+Vavae Malepeai rushed for a career-high 134 yards and Jones returned a kickoff 101 yards for a score in a 31-23 victory over Fresno State on Saturday night.

 Daniels passed for 215 yards before getting hurt on a blitz 27 seconds before halftime.
-The sophomore was unable to put weight on his right leg, and he returned to the sideline on crutches with a brace on his right knee for the second half.
+The sophomore returned to the sideline on crutches with a brace on his right knee for the second half, and the Trojans say they won’t know the extent of his injury before an MRI exam Sunday morning.

+Coach Clay Helton called the injury “gut-wrenching, when you see a kid that’s poured so much into the game and into this team. … I hope we get the best results tomorrow and see where it lies.”

-Freshman backup Kedon Slovis passed for 57 yards in his debut for the Trojans (1-0), who opened a high-pressure season for coach Clay Helton with a major injury overshadowing strong performances across the rest of the Air Raid-style offense installed by new coordinator Graham Harrell.
+Freshman backup Kedon Slovis passed for 57 yards in his debut for the Trojans (1-0), who opened a high-pressure season for Helton with a major injury overshadowing strong performances across the rest of the Air Raid-style offense installed by new coordinator Graham Harrell.

 Stephen Carr caught a TD pass and rushed for another score, while Malepeai scored a touchdown and grinded out plenty of tough yards in the second half.
 Tyler Vaughns had 11 catches for a career-high 150 yards for the Trojans, whose point total was hurt by two red-zone turnovers by Daniels before his injury.

+“It was just amazing to come out here and show everybody what this offense can do,” Carr said.
+“It was a sad sight to see J.T., but he came up to me on the sideline and said, ‘Hey, let’s turn it up.’
+He was still pumping us up.”

-USC still needed a strong defensive finish to hang on, and Isaiah Pola-Mao made an interception in the end zone with 1:45 to play.
+USC led by 18 points entering the fourth quarter, but needed a strong defensive finish to hang on.
+Isaiah Pola-Mao made an interception in the end zone with 1:45 to play.

 Jorge Reyna passed for 256 yards and ran for 88 more for the defending Mountain West champion Bulldogs (0-1), who had won 21 of their last 25 games under coach Jeff Tedford.
+The Bulldogs trimmed USC’s lead to 17-13 right before Jones’ 101-yard return.

+“(The) kickoff return was a big play for sure, because we had a little bit of momentum going right there, and we let him get loose,” Tedford said.
+“Again, they made a big play and we didn’t execute very well.”

-Fresno State trailed by 18 points entering the fourth quarter, but trimmed the deficit to 31-23 on Chris Coleman’s 8-yard TD catch with 6:39 to play.
+Fresno State trimmed its deficit to 31-23 on Chris Coleman’s 8-yard TD catch with 6:39 to play.
 USC then turned the ball over on downs at midfield, but Pola-Mao picked off Reyna’s throw to the end zone before Malepeai and the Trojans ran out the clock.

 Reyna, a Los Angeles-area native, went 19 for 39 while taking over for Marcus McMaryion, one of eight Bulldogs offensive starters who must be replaced this fall.
-Reyna ran well, but glaringly missed a handful of key throws while Fresno State attempted to come back in the second half.
+Reyna ran well, but glaringly missed a handful of key throws.

+“He will definitely build off of this, his first start against a very aggressive good team,” Tedford said.
+“We missed some balls, but next time out he’ll know what to do with it.”

+One of Reyna’s high school coaches and his coach from West Los Angeles College were in the stands.

 With big plays on defense and special teams, the Trojans hung on in the second half behind the 18-year-old Slovis, an unheralded recruit from Scottsdale, Arizona, who unexpectedly beat out Jack Sears and Matt Fink for the backup job in camp.
 Slovis went 6 for 8, but threw an interception that sparked the Bulldogs’ comeback hopes.